zenfinity/PovertyAndEnvironment/README.md

-# UofM Project 3: Poverty and Enviroment
+# UofM Bootcamp Project 3: Poverty and Enviroment
 ## An interactive map of Minnesota that displays environmental factors that acutely affect the people living there.

 ![screenshot here](header.png)